Skip to content

 Best practices

-Offer link to choice of mailbox—Lead the user directly to their choice of mailbox app, based on the apps they have installed on their device
+Lead the user directly to their choice of mailbox app, based on the apps they have installed on their device

-– Allow for opening on a different device
+Allow opening on different devices

-– Don’t acknowledge invalid emails/numbers
+Don’t acknowledge invalid emails/numbers

-From this, I worked with the Fraud and dev teams to determine our own secure login user flow, and mapped this for all service journeys to understand key differences, such as NBN and Broadband customers not knowing their mobile number to enter and how they could find it.
+Using the Best Practices as a guide, I worked with the Fraud and dev teams to determine our own secure login user flow, and mapped this for all service journeys to understand key differences, such as NBN and Broadband customers not knowing their mobile number to enter and how they could find it.

 Design